Rotating neutron stars within the macroscopic effective-surface approximation: Discussions of the results

-In Fig.~\ref{fig3}, we show these MI for different typical values of the asymptotic inner densities $\overline{\rho}/\rho^{}_0$ =1~--~ 4 (in units of the mass density of nuclear matter $\rho^{}_0$) and fixed leptodermic parameter $a/R=0.08$, and incompressibility $\kappa=10$ for a large gravitation.
-We introduced here $\kappa$ as the relative total dimensionless incompressibility (Ref.~\cite{MM24}), \be\l{kappa} \kappa= \frac{\overline{\rho} K_G}{12 m \epsi_0} \approx \frac{K_G}{12 m c^2}~, \ee where $K_G$ is the total incompressibility including the gravitational part [Eq.~(\ref{KG})], $m$ is the test-particle mass, $\epsi_0$ is determined by Eq.~(\ref{epsi0}).
-For nuclear physics, one finds $\kappa\approx 1$ ($K_G=K\approx 240 $ MeV, $\epsi_0=-b^{}_V n^{}_0$, $\overline{n}_0=\overline{\rho}/m^{}_N$, $m^{}_N$ is the nucleon mass, $b_V \approx -16$ MeV is the volume nuclear-matter separation energy, and $\kappa=1.25$).
-For a weak gravitation of the order of a nuclear matter interaction, one has $\kappa\approx 2$.
-For a strong NS gravitational field, one may assume $\kappa \gg 1$.
+where $K_G$ is the total incompressibility including the gravitational part [Eq.~(\ref{KG})], $m$ is the test-particle mass, $\overline{\epsi}$ is determined by Eq.~(\ref{epsi0}).
+For nuclear physics, one finds $\kappa\approx 1$ ($K_G=K\approx 240 $ MeV, $\overline{\epsi}=-b^{}_V n^{}_0$, $\overline{n}_0=\overline{\rho}/m^{}_N$, $m^{}_N$ is the nucleon mass, $b_V \approx -16$ MeV is the volume nuclear-matter separation energy, and $\kappa=1.25$).
+For a weak gravitation of the order of a nuclear matter interaction, one can put $\kappa\approx 2$~.
+For a strong NS gravitational field, we may assume $\kappa \gg 1$.
 Then, according to the condition, Eq.~(\ref{relcorr}), one can neglect the correction of Eq.~(\ref{sigmacorr}) to the tension coefficient $\sigma$.
-The NS MIs in Fig.~\ref{fig4} are considered at a certain value of the parameter $\overline{\rho}/\rho^{}_0 =3$, (and the same $\kappa=10$ and $a/R$=0.08) but they are compared with several approaches.
-We show a significant influence of the $t-\varphi$ correlation contribution $\mathcal{G}_{t\varphi}$ and its volume component, $\mathcal{G}_{V}$, cf. solid black with and dashed red without $\mathcal{G}_{t\varphi}$ curves in Fig.~\ref{fig4}.
+The NS MIs in Fig.~\ref{fig6} are considered at a certain value of the parameter $\overline{\rho}/\rho^{}_0 =3$ for our expression for $\tau$, (and the same $\kappa=10$ and $a/R$=0.08), but they are compared with several approaches.
+We show a significant influence of the $t,\varphi$ correlation contribution $\mathcal{T}_{t\varphi}$ and its volume component, $\mathcal{T}_{V}$, cf. solid black with and dashed red without $\mathcal{T}_{t\varphi}$ curves in Fig.~\ref{fig6}.
 The surface contribution shown by difference of these curves from the corresponding dotted green ones enhances much with including this correlation.
-The Schwarzschild radius $R_{\rm S}$, Eq.~(\ref{RS}), is calculated as function of the density $\overline{\rho}$ through Eq.~(\ref{epsi0}) for the inner energy density $\epsi_0$.
-As seen from Figs.~\ref{fig3} and \ref{fig4}, the $t-\varphi$ correlation contribution, $\mathcal{G}_{t\varphi}$, is responsible for a dramatic behavior of the curve shapes by a significant shift of the asymptote $R_{\rm S}$ to a new place $R=R_{\rm K}$, $R_{\rm K} < R_{\rm S}$, where one has a pole $\mathcal{G}_{t\varphi}=1$ (Fig.~\ref{fig1}).
-The surface component, $\mathcal{G}_S$, leads to the essential correction at smaller radii $R$ near $R_{\rm K}$ due to the correlation effect, in contrast to a much smaller contribution of $\tilde{\Theta}_S$ everywhere in the statistically averaged MI, $\tilde{\Theta}_S$.
-The surface components can not be considered closely to both asymptotes by the same reason as that in derivations of the surface tension coefficient $\sigma$ (Appendix \ref{appA2}) and NS surface mass $M_S$, Eq.~(\ref{MNSSfin}).
-As shown in Appendix \ref{appD} and Ref.~\cite{MM24}, the derivations of the surface MI components, $\tilde{\Theta}_S$ and $\mathcal{G}_S$, are doubtful in a small area near the asymptote, $R_{\rm K}$ (or $R_{\rm S}$), because the Jacobian $J(r)$ and other factors are not a smooth function of the radial coordinate $r$ near the ES, $r=R$, in the case of $R \rightarrow R_{\rm K}$, in particular for $R \rightarrow R_{\rm S}$.
-Notice that the significant change of Schwarzschild radius $R_{\rm S}$ with accounting for the rotational correlation, $\mathcal{G}_{t\varphi}$, is due to a self-consistent relation of the frequency parameter $\Omega$ in the expression (\ref{Igen2}) for the angular momentum $I$, and back to the spin $I$ through the approximate relation (\ref{OmegaK}), $\Omega \propto I$; see around Eq.~(\ref{Igen1}).
+The Schwarzschild radius $R_{\rm S}$, Eq.~(\ref{rgRS}), is calculated as function of the density $\overline{\rho}$ through Eq.~(\ref{epsi0}) for the inner energy density $\overline{\epsi}$.